Manila Railroad Company: Cagayan Valley and Mindanao extensions

 That same year, then-Defense Secretary Ramon Magsaysay was briefly appointed by Elpidio Quirino to the position of general manager.
 His 2 month short term as general manager realized the long-overdue extension of railroad services to the Cagayan Valley, dubbed the Cagayan Valley Railway Extension Project.
 In 1952, American consultancy firm De Leuw, Cather and Company also made a feasibility study for the construction of a railroad in the island of Mindanao, succeeding Quezon's proposal of 1936 and predating the Mindanao Railway of the present day.
 While it failed to construct the Mindanao railroad system, it succeeded in modernizing the Manila Railroad's rolling stock, acquiring more steel passenger cars and the dieselization of its fleet.

 In 1953, Magsaysay was elected as President of the Philippines and continued the construction of the Cagayan Valley line during his term.
 The following year, general manager Salvador Villa started the MRR dieselization program as previously proposed by De Leuw.
 He ordered 40 locomotives from GE Transportation which in turn made the MRR one of the first customers of the new GE Universal Series diesel locomotives.
-On August 1956, the remaining steam locomotives were retired from all its flagship services regardless of their age.
+In August 1956, the remaining steam locomotives were retired from all its flagship services regardless of their age.
 Asides from GE, the agency also ordered several passenger cars from Japanese manufacturers.
 Carlos P. Garcia succeeded Magsaysay as the president in March 1957 after the latter died in a plane crash and continued the Cagayan Valley line.

 Prior to 1961, the extent of the line that was already completed became the San Jose branch of the North Main Line.
 On July 15, the MRR started work on the Cagayan line.
 A book was published which also contains the intentions to expand the existing MRR network to Mindanao and Eastern Visayas with ferries connecting all of them.